Annikken/andeedocs/docs/AndeeSetup.md

 This section provides instructions for firmware installation/upgrade for Annikken Andee iOS shields.
 Please follow the steps:

-1. Download the latest firmware for Andee iOS [here](https://www.annikken.com/support/andee-ios).
+1. Download the latest firmware for Andee iOS [here](https://github.com/Annikken/annikken.github.io/raw/main/AndeeU%26iOS3.1.0.zip) if you have not done so.

 2. Extract the zip file and copy "image.hex" into your Micro SD card.